-On September 13, 2019, we acquired East Alabama Financial Group, Inc. and its wholly owned subsidiary, Small Town Bank, in Wedowee, Alabama, with total assets of approximately \$233.2 million at the closing of the acquisition.
+On September 13, 2019, we acquired East Alabama and its wholly owned subsidiary, Small Town Bank, in Wedowee, Alabama, with total assets of approximately \$233.2 million at the closing of the acquisition.
 The consideration for the acquisition was a mix of cash and stock, with the stock issued pursuant to exemptions from registration under the federal securities rules.
 The acquisition was fully integrated at the time of closing.
-Our discussion herein for 2019 reflects this transaction.
+The year ended December 31, 2020 includes a full year of operations following such acquisition.